IBM/TSML.jl/README.md

 - [**Stable**](https://ibm.github.io/TSML.jl/)
 - [**Alternative link**](https://ibm.github.io/TSML.jl/docs/build/)

-## Questions and Contributions
+## Feature Requests and Contributions

+We welcome contributions, feature requests, and suggestions.
+Here is the link to open an [issue][issues-url] for any problems you encounter.
+If you want to contribute, please follow the guidelines in [contributors page][contrib-url].

+## Help usage

-Any usage questions can be posted in:
+Usage questions can be posted in:
 - [Julia Slack](https://julialang.org/community/)
 - [Gitter TSML Community][gitter-url]
 - [Julia Discourse forum][discourse-tag-url]

-We welcome contributions, feature requests, and suggestions.
-Here is the link to open an [issue][issues-url] for any problems you encounter.
-If you want to contribute, please follow the guidelines in [contributors page][contrib-url].

 ## Overview